openedx/openedx-events/docs/decisions/0005-external-event-schema-format.rst

 * There will be code that will abstract away schema generation from most developers of events.
 This may have a negative impact as it might make it harder for developers to reason about schema evolution.

-* For non-primitive, non-attr types (eg. Opaque Keys objects), the utility code between will need to have special serializers or clearly fail.
+* For non-primitive, non-attr types (eg. Opaque Keys objects), the utility code will need to have special serializers or fail with a clear message.

-* Any reference to using JSON or JSONSchema in `OEP-41 Asynchronous Server Event Message Format`_ should be review and updated to clarify implied or explicit decisions that may be reversed by this decision.
+* Any reference to using JSON or JSONSchema in `OEP-41 Asynchronous Server Event Message Format`_ should be reviewed and updated to clarify implied or explicit decisions that may be reversed by this decision.

 * `OEP-41 Asynchronous Server Event Message Format`_ also dictates the use of the CloudEvents specification.
 Combined with this ADR, we would be required to adhere to the `CloudEvents Avro Format`_.
 There may also be additional CloudEvent related work tied to a particular protocol binding, like the `Kafka Protocol Binding for CloudEvents`_.
 This, however, is out of scope of this particular decision.